NaviServer Programmable Web Server

 }

-This amount of configuration is sufficient for many installations, but often one needs different security setting (path the to certificate, port, ciphers, etc.) or additional settings from nssock such as e.g. writerthreads, maxinput or maxupload.
+This amount of configuration is sufficient for many installations, but often one needs different security settings (path to server certificate, port, ciphers, etc.) or additional settings from nssock such as e.g. writerthreads, maxinput or maxupload.

 openssl req -new -x509 -sha256 -newkey rsa:2048 -days 365 -nodes \